Massakera/Massakera/README.md

-I'm a software engineer who codes in Rust, watches anime and lifts weights.
 I love Deftones and Twice, but don't ask me to choose.

 ## About me